-Petitions had an important role in 19th century politics, particularly for women, who could not use the vote to express their views.
+Petitions had an important role in 19th-century politics, particularly for women, who could not use the vote to express their views.
 The Women’s Christian Temperance Union presented three major petitions to Parliament calling for the extension of the franchise to women.
 The largest of these, presented in 1893, is depicted in this mural near the Auckland Art Gallery.
 The petition was more than 270 metres long, and was signed by 25,520 women.
-There were other petitions supporting women’s suffrage circulating that year, and another 8,000 women signed one or other of these.
+There were other petitions supporting women’s suffrage circulating that year, and another 8,000 women signed one of these.

 Using this item

 Te Ara - The Encyclopedia of New Zealand

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.